 In this article I’m going to give a number of very solid options for wide 26 inch mountain bike tires.

 The tires listed here are between 2.35 and 2.6 inch.
-The reasons I choose these widths is to reduce the risk of frame rubbing.
+The reason I choose these widths is to reduce the risk of frame rubbing.
 However, that being said, I would seriously make sure your frame can hold a tire width at the lower end of the spectrum listed here.
 If you move above 2.6 inch into balloon tire territory, the chance of you needing a special frame is extremely likely.

 If you have a vintage mountain bike frame, it’s very unlikely you can run these tires.
 And with vintage I mean a bike from the nineties or earlier.
 That’s because the tires that were factory installed on those bikes were up to 2.1 inch width for a downhill bike.

 Even a 2.35 inch width tire is considered to sit squarely in the all-mountain and enduro discipline now.
 E.g. used for very rough conditions.
 That means that apart from the Schwalbe Super-Moto and Fat Frank, and Surly Extraterrestrial you’ll find many tire options for rough trail conditions and downhill.
-Tires that will maximise your grip no matter what conditions you’re riding in, dry or wet, rocky or muddy.
+Tires that will maximize your grip no matter what conditions you’re riding in, dry or wet, rocky or muddy.

 Continental Der Baron Apex